jantomec/SwiftAlgebra/Sources/SwiftAlgebra/SwiftAlgebra.docc/GettingStarted.md

 ## Overview

-``Matrix`` is a basic element of Swift Linear Algebra.
+``Matrix`` is a basic element of Swift Algebra.
 It represents mathematical matrices and vectors.
 Matrix itself is a reference type variable meaning that it is referred to by its place in the memory.
 Furthermore, data that a Matrix is holding is made abstract which allows very intuitive access to any submatrix where no references are lost.

 ### Creating Matrices